stefanhans/thoughts-about-contexting-talk/PITCHME.md

 Write functions or mappings <br>from anything into a binary hierarchy.

-- from standards like GPS, taxonomies ...
+- use standards like GPS, taxonomies ...
-- from dictionaries, lists, ranges ...
+- transform from dictionary, list, range ...

-Discover new ground and<br>
+- discover new ground
-research a new subject area
+- research a new subject area

 ---